SlygoPika/othelloProject/README.md

 The player with the most discs on the board at the end of the game wins.
 If both players have the same number of discs, then the game is a draw.

 #### Credits
-The game rules was taken from https://www.eothello.com/
+The game rules were taken from https://www.eothello.com/